udaykumar129/Notes-2026/rook/rook-notes.md

 - Create a bucket in USDC East with life cycle snippet and without snippet
 - check if we are creating it with snippet is actually deleting it or not
-- used following snippet for creating with life cycle snippet
+- used following snippet for creating with life cycle snippet - udayk-lifecycle is the bucket name

 ```
 apiVersion: objectbucket.io/v1alpha1